jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

    Zip :: RPolish stack output -> Steps stack -> Zip output

 data RPolish input output where
-  RVal :: a -> RPolish (a :< rest) output -> RPolish rest output
+  RPush :: a -> RPolish (a :< rest) output -> RPolish rest output
   RApp :: RPolish (b :< rest) output -> RPolish ((a -> b) :< a :< rest) output
   RStop :: RPolish rest rest
 ~~~~

 The data being linear, this zipper is very similar to the zipper for lists.
 The part that is already visited ("on the left"), is reversed.
 Note that it contains
-only values and applications, since we go past a suspension.
+only values and applications, since we never go past a suspension.

 The interesting features of this zipper are its type and its meaning.